How To Open A Dvd Drive in A Laptop

 The Dell Quickset drivers should be installed or updated (slot-load drives only)

-On the majority of Dell Laptop and certain Dell Desktop computers, the Dell QuickSet program offers quick access to configuring settings for power management, icon and text size, display brightness, optical disc tray eject as well as other features.
+On most Dell laptops and specific Dell Desktop computers, the Dell QuickSet program offers quick access to configuring settings for power management, icon and text size, display brightness, optical disc tray eject, and other features.

-For further details on how to download and install a driver, consult the Dell knowledgebase article Drivers and Downloads FAQ.
+For further details on downloading and installing a driver, consult the Dell knowledgebase article Drivers and Downloads FAQ.

 Shut down any CD/DVD players or recorders.

-Some CD/DVD recording or playback software may prevent the optical disc drive from ejecting.
-Ensure that all of these programs are closed before attempting to remove the disc.
+Some CD/DVD recording or playback software may prevent the optical disc drive from being ejected.
+Ensure all these programs are closed before attempting to remove the disc.

 Additionally, you might wish to check the System Tray at the bottom right corner of the display.
 The CD/DVD playing or recording program icon should be closed or exited by performing a right-click on it.